 Why TikTok Advertising?

-TikTok is largely favored by Gen Z, but more older users have started jumping on the platform in 2020.
-During Q1 2020, the share of 24–34-year-olds on the platform increased from 22.4% to 27.4%.
-At the same time, the 35–44-year-old demographic increased from 13.9% to 17.1% (Comscore).
+TikTok is largely favored by Gen Z, but more older users have started jumping on the platform since 2020.
+According to Statista, the share of 24–34-year-olds on the platform is 31%.
+At the same time, the 35–44-year-old demographic is around 13.1%.
 With such a broad range of ages represented on the platform, it’s a good chance that your target audience is on there.

 TikTok’s content consists of 15–60-second videos.
 This format means that ad spots are at a premium since they aren’t likely to get lost in a sea of competing ads like they can on other platforms.
 And TikTok has an easy-to-use self-service advertising platform that makes it a breeze to create an engaging ad campaign.